 Considering the impact these modern attacks can have on organizations everywhere, no matter the industry, security professionals must always be ready to secure their systems, networks, and software in new ways.
-And according to a recent FortiGuard Labs global threat landscape report, ransomware remains a prolific threat which increased in 2020 and became even more disruptive.
-Having an endpoint security software and device protection solutions in place, will allow your organization to secure every user and device on and off the network with advanced response.
+And according to a recent FortiGuard Labs Global Threat Landscape Report, ransomware remains a prolific threat that increased in 2020 and became even more disruptive.
+Having endpoint security software and device protection solutions in place will allow your organization to secure every user and device on and off the network with advanced response.

 As attacks grow in sophistication, the impact goes beyond just financial losses and the lack of productivity often associated with systems going down.
 Instead, threat researchers are increasingly seeing encrypted versions of data being posted online – not just held for ransom – along with the threat that if the ransom is not paid, all of the data will be released to the public or sold to a buyer.
-As a result, organizations have begun to appear on the Dark Net with a business model centered on negotiating ransoms.
+As a result, organizations have begun to appear on the Darknet with a business model centered on negotiating ransoms.
 And while systems like this may sound like an easy fix, they can actually have long-term negative effects, including the normalization of criminal behavior.

-Further, as IT and OT systems converge, ransomware attack trends have begun to target new data and technology types.
+Further, as IT and operating technology (OT) systems converge, ransomware attack trends have begun to target new data and technology types.
 Field devices and sensors have become new targets, resulting in malicious actors shifting their focus from corporate networks to the OT edge.
 In turn, power grids, transportation management infrastructures, medical systems, and other critical resources are being threatened more than ever before.
 And this shift impacts more than sensitive information.
 At the OT edge, these Industrial Internet of Things (IIoT) devices are also responsible for people’s physical safety, demonstrating the severity of attacks on these networks.

 Attackers know that end-users are high-target, high-value assets.
 Ransomware leverages social engineering attacks, preying on fears as a way to execute malicious code on devices.
 With this in mind, cyber hygiene must start as a board-level conversation.